michaldziuba03/code-samples/social-login/README.md

 #### Cons:
 - the most complex featured solution and actually not that easy to implement correctly
 - user must check their email inbox (it hurts the user experience a bit)

+## Common security flaws
+In this section we will discuss typical vulnerabilities in social login implementations.

+### Pre Account Takeover

+### Spoofed social account
+As I said before - you should deny unverified emails from social providers.

 ## Code sample
 Let's implement [second method](#second-method---user-can-login-with-multiple-providers) in TypeScript and Node.js